Ax 'Em

 Ax 'Em (originally titled The Weekend It Lives) is a 1992 American slasher film directed by and starring Michael Mfume, son of United States Representative Kweisi Mfume.
 The film follows a group of friends on a weekend retreat at a remote cabin in the woods who become the targets of a crazed killer.

+Ax 'Em is the re-edit of the movie released by York Entertainment in 2003.
+York changed the tone of the movie, wanting it to be a pure horror movie instead of a horror/comedy.
+The plot below describes this re-edit, as the original film has never been released on home video.

+Though less well known than other famous "bad movies," Ax 'Em is considered a contender for one of the worst movies of all time due to its near-complete failure on every technical level, including an inability to hear significant portions of dialogue, widely varying generation loss across shots, and extremely disjointed, incomprehensible editing.

 Plot

 In 1990, Mister Mason arrived home from work, armed himself with a shotgun, and proceeded to kill his wife and two of his children.
 Mister Mason turned the gun on himself, leaving his mentally ill son, Harry Mason, alive.
 When the police arrived to the scene of the crime, Harry Mason and the bodies of his dead siblings were missing.

 In 2003, college student Michael decides to take his girlfriend Kea and their friends to his Granddad's house in the woods for the weekend.
 Joining Michael and Kea on the trip are Kevin, Michelle and Tonya, along with couples Shawn and Erika, Tony and Kendra, and Rock and Nikki.
-Meanwhile at Michael’s Granddad's house, a grown up Harry Mason breaks into the house and kills the Granddad with an axe as he readies himself with one of his guns.
+At Michael’s Granddad's house, a grown up Harry Mason breaks into the house and kills Granddad with an axe.